 Curling in the Scottish Borders

 The ice rink is built up of many clubs from around the Scottish borders.
 It used to be back in the day the club that you would join would be dependant in the area that you lived in.
 Not any more.
 Clubs tend to play at different times to suit the majority of their members and have a vast selection of ability within them.
 So if there is a time of day that would suit you best for example early in the day or late at night or even doesn't matter then you would take this into consideration.
 Other reasons to join a club would be if you know anyone within that club or have been approached by them.
 To find a list of our clubs click here or go to the Curling Clubs page.

-Once you have established yourself a club or two
+Once you have established yourself in a club.

 As mentioned above there is no need to worry if you have never thrown a stone in your life.
 It's never too late to start.
 The coaching is run by Border Curling Development Group and follows the Royal Caledonian Curling Club programme.
 There is coaching available for all ages and from complete novice to aspiring curler.
 If you feel that you would like get the basics given to you or feel that there are some aspects of your game that you would like to tweak then please head over to the coaching page or click here.

 Curling is not just for the able bodied and if you feel that you or someone you know would like to try this, then there is some wheelchair coaching that happens on a saturday morning.
 This group is a growing club and if you would like to find out more you can contact them via the Curling clubs